-Professional Service and Software License Arrangements: Professional service and software license revenues represented approximately 23%, 30% and 33% of our revenues for the years ended December 31, 2014, 2013 and 2012, respectively.
+Professional Service and Software License Arrangements: Professional service and software license revenues represented approximately 29%, 23% and 30% of our revenues for the years ended December 31, 2015, 2014 and 2013, respectively.
 Professional services include process and workflow consulting services and development services.
-Professional services, when sold with non-software transactional or subscription service arrangements, are accounted for separately when these services have value to the customer on a standalone basis.
-Professional services, when sold with software transactional or subscription service arrangements, are accounted for separately when these services have value to the customer on a standalone basis and there is objective and reliable evidence of fair value of the professional services.
+Professional services when sold with transactional or subscription service arrangements are accounted for separately when the professional services have value to the customer on a standalone basis and there is objective and reliable evidence of fair value of the professional services.
 When accounted for separately, professional service revenues are recognized as services are performed and all other elements of revenue recognition have been satisfied.